appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/best-practices.md

 - Divide work among developers so each person is responsible for different parts of the app to avoid overlap and conflicts.

 - Regularly push your Appsmith changes to the remote repository.
-This can be done by clicking on the **+** plus icon located in the bottom left corner.

 - Communicate with your teammates before making any changes to ensure coordination.